awsdocs/aws-proton-user-guide/doc_source/ag-components.md

   For more information about assigning a component role, see the [componentRoleArn](https://docs.aws.amazon.com/proton/latest/APIReference/API_CreateEnvironment.html#proton-CreateEnvironment-request-componentRoleArn) parameter of the [CreateEnvironment](https://docs.aws.amazon.com/proton/latest/APIReference/API_CreateEnvironment.html) API action in the *AWS Proton API Reference*\.
 **Note**
-Component roles are used only in [AWS\-managed provisioning](ag-works-prov-methods.md#ag-works-prov-methods-direct) environments\.
-They aren't used in [Self\-managed provisioning](ag-works-prov-methods.md#ag-works-prov-methods-self) environments\.
+Component roles aren't used in [Self\-managed provisioning](ag-works-prov-methods.md#ag-works-prov-methods-self) environments\.

 **Topics**
 + [How do components compare to other AWS Proton resources?](#ag-components.compare)